 Jaymee Goh makes a good point when she determines that Orientalism is “really about what Europe thinks about the East,” which means; “it’s all about Europe, not about Asia.”

 This is precisely so and it is from this perspective that part of issue 11 of the Gatehouse Gazette was written: to relive the inaccurate, the imperfect and the improper, but the oh so romantic and beguiling fantasy that was Asia before we knew it.

 Is this disdainful and snobbish and patronizing?
 Perhaps.
 But then, isn’t all of steampunk?

 We blissfully reminiscence about imperial grandeur, shuffling aside the slavery, the segregation, the tyranny and the bloodshed there were part of it.

-We are only too willing to recreate, in our writings and in our costumes, the tastes and sensibilities of the Victorian upper class, ignoring very often the misery of the poor and the desolation of the oppressed.
+We are only too willing to recreate, in our writings and in our costumes, the tastes and sensibilities of the Victorian upper class, very often ignoring the misery of the poor and the desolation of the oppressed.

 Is this obnoxious?
 Fine.
 Is it offensive?
 No. Because steampunk is fiction, not research.

-Ay-leen believes there would be no problem, “if the political and social effects of Orientalism were dead and gone,” but should we feel embarrassed for telling certain stories and enjoying a distorted nostalgia because there are still plenty of xenophobic imbeciles out there who might think we’re serious?
+Ay-leen believes there would be no problem, “if the political and social effects of Orientalism were dead and gone,” but should we feel embarrassed for telling certain stories and enjoying a distorted nostalgia because there are still xenophobic imbeciles out there who might think we’re serious?
 Surely not!